B21-CAP0179/BIAS-server/README.md

 4. Preparing dockerfile to build docker image
 5. Preparing container registry for docker image
 6. Pushing docker image to Container registry
+7. Granting permission to Cloud Run through IAM & Admin in GCP
-7. Preparing Cloud Run for deploying image from container registry
+8. Preparing Cloud Run for deploying image from container registry
-8. Preparing Cloud build for automatic deployment so we can use continues deployment
+9. Preparing Cloud build for automatic deployment so we can use continues deployment
-9. Preparing Firestore/Firebase for the database
+10. Preparing Firestore/Firebase for the database
-10. Design the Android Application
+11. Design the Android Application
-11. Connect Firestore/Firebase to the Android Studio
+12. Connect Firestore/Firebase to the Android Studio